solo-io/autopilot/docs/api/v1/api_v1.md

 ### Parameter
-Custom Parameters allow code to be generated for inputs/outputs that are not built-in to AutoPilot.
+Custom Parameters allow code to be generated for inputs/outputs that are not built-in to Autopilot.
 These types must be Kubernetes-compatible Go structs.